jupyter-widgets/ipywidgets/docs/source/migration_guides.md

 To avoid tying your development cycle to ipywidgets, we recommend starting the migration on a branch and keeping that branch open until ipywidgets 7.0 is released.

-We also recommend testing the migration in a new notebook, rather than one that contains widgets that you instantiated with ipywidgets 6.0.
+We also recommend testing the migration in a completely new notebook, rather than one that contains widgets that you instantiated with ipywidgets 6.0.

 ### Updating setup.py

 Start by updating the dependency in your `setup.py` to the latest beta.
-To find out the version number, go to the [releases page](https://github.com/jupyter-widgets/ipywidgets/releases) on Github and cycle through the tags until you see a tag called `7.0.0bx` or `7.0.0rcx`.
+To find the correct version number, go to the [releases page](https://github.com/jupyter-widgets/ipywidgets/releases) on Github and cycle through the tags until you see a tag called `7.0.0bx` or `7.0.0rcx`.